wp-plugins/activecampaign-subscription-forms/readme.txt

 == Changelog ==

 = 1.0 =
-* Initial release
+* Initial release.

 = 1.1 =
-* Verified this works with latest versions of WordPress and ActiveCampaign
+* Verified this works with latest versions of WordPress and ActiveCampaign.
-* Updated installation instructions
+* Updated installation instructions.

 = 2.0 =
-* Re-configured to work with ActiveCampaign version 5.4
+* Re-configured to work with ActiveCampaign version 5.4.
-* Improved some areas
+* Improved some areas.

 = 2.1 =
 * Changed internal API requests to use only API URL and Key instead of Username and Password.
-* Stripping out style blocks and converting <input type="button" into <input type="submit"
+* Provided option to remove style blocks from embedded form code, and converting <input type="button" into <input type="submit".

 == Upgrade Notice ==

 = 1.1 =
-* Installation instructions updated if you are having trouble installing it
+* Installation instructions updated if you are having trouble installing it.

 = 2.0 =
-* Version 2.0 will NOT work with ActiveCampaign versions < 5.4
+* Version 2.0 will NOT work with ActiveCampaign versions < 5.4.

 = 2.1 =
 * This version requires the use of API URL and Key instead of Username and Password.